dibyendumajumdar/ravi/readthedocs/lua-introduction.rst

 Lua versions
 ============
 For all practical purposes only Lua version 5.1, 5.2 and 5.3 matter.
-Note however that each of these is considered a major version and therefore is not backwardly compatible.
-Lua 5.2 has a new mechanism for resolving undeclared variables compared to 5.1, and 5.3 has integer subtypes that did not exist in 5.1 or 5.2.
+Note however that each of these is considered a major version and therefore is not backward compatible (e.g. Lua 5.3 cannot run Lua 5.1 code).

+* Lua 5.2 has a new mechanism for resolving undeclared variables compared to 5.1
+* Lua 5.3 has integer subtypes and bitwise operators that did not exist in 5.1 or 5.2.

 Mostly what this document covers should be applicable to all these versions, except as otherwise noted.

 Lua is dynamically typed
 ========================